imdad132/Python-Project-Data-Visualization/README.md

 # Project Description
 This Python project is building an interactive map to visualize immigration to Canada from different countries using data from the UN data sources.
-It uses Folium for mapping and Pandas for data manipulation.
+It uses Folium for mapping, GeoJSON for country shapes, Choropleth for visualization, and Pandas for data manipulation.

 # Objectives
 The purpose is to draw a geo-spatial map showing the immigration trends Canada.